bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### Initializing a project

-To initialize a new local git project, open your git or bash terminal, `cd` to the directory that you would like your project to be stored at and then run:
+To initialize a new local git project, open your git or bash terminal, `cd` to the directory that you would like your project to be stored at, and then run:

 ```
 git init .
 ```

-If you already have an existing project in GitHub for example, you can clone it by using the git clone command:
+If you already have an existing project in GitHub, for example, you can clone it by using the git clone command:

 ```
 git clone your_project_url